matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 The following fields are defined in the `m.room.retention` contents:

 `max_lifetime`:
-  the maximum duration in seconds for which a server must store this event.
+  the maximum duration in milliseconds for which a server must store this event.
-  Must be null or an integer in range [0, 2<sup>31</sup>-1].
+  Must be null or an integer in range [0, 2<sup>63</sup>-1].
 If absent, or null, should be interpreted as 'forever'.

 `min_lifetime`:
-  the minimum duration in seconds for which a server should store this event.
+  the minimum duration in milliseconds for which a server should store this event.
-  Must be null or an integer in range [0, 2<sup>31</sup>-1].
+  Must be null or an integer in range [0, 2<sup>63</sup>-1].
 If absent, or null, should be interpreted as 'forever'.

 `expire_on_clients`: